 3. Include elements from the ‘fringe’ from the client’s narrative, e.g. religion, culture, gender, addictions, into the therapy dialogue.
 Joanne had found that resiliency, found in both religious and psychological discourse, provides a process of understanding that can foster a dialogue between psychology and religion.
 After many years of separation, the disciplines of religion and psychology are beginning to forge new connections.This was the basis for understanding and work with other elements from the ‘fringe’ as well.

-Joanne’s current focus for The Resiliency Project is the publication of her book on developing a pluralist practice through intercultural resiliency.
-A training workshop will accompany this publication.
+Joanne’s current focus for The Resiliency Project is the publication of her book The Fifth Position: A Guide for Developing Intercultural Resiliency and the workshop linked to the book “Developing Intercultural Resiliency”.

 Additional information on The Resiliency Project can be found on the Resiliency Workshops and The Resiliency Story Collection pages.